-- 4. Select the Project menu followed by the Add/Edit Cores submenu.
-A dialog box is displayed.
-Examine all the tabs to look at the various aspects of the system that you have already built.
+- 4. Examine all the options in the System Assembly View to look at the various aspects of the system that you have already built.
 Think about how hard it would have been to do this from scratch!
 Having validated (tested) ready-to-use function blocks can significantly improve your design cycle. - 5.
-From the Peripherals Tab of the dialog box, scroll to the opb\gpio IP core in the box on the right side of the dialog box.
-Select the opb\gpio and click Add to add it to the system that is displayed on the left side of the dialog box. - 6.
-From the Addresses tab, set the base address of the opb\gpio to 0x80040000.
+From the IP Catalog tab on the left, expand the General Purpose IO tab.
+Double click opb\gpio 3.01.b to add it to the project. - 6.
+From Addresses, set the base address of the opb\gpio to 0x80040000.
 The base address is the 1st address that will be decoded by the peripheral on the On-chip Peripheral Bus (OPB). - Set the Size to be 512.
 This will automatically set the High Address of the device to 0x800401ff, which uses the minimum amount of memory space as displayed for the device. - What do you expect the tool to be doing with this information? - 7.
-Select the Bus Connections tab of the dialog box.
-The opb\gpio is displayed as the last row in the table of peripherals on the buses.
-The table rows show the peripheral bus interfaces in the design and the table columns show the buses to which each peripheral interface may be attached.
-Clicking on a table entry will allow the peripheral to be attached to the bus.
-The entry is either 'M' or 's' with 'M' being a master on the bus and 's' being a slave on the bus.
-Select the opb\gpio to be a slave on the mb\opb. - 8.
-Select the Parameters tab of the dialog box.
-Choose the opb\gpio instance in the drop-down menu, of the dialog box.
-Select the Open PDF Doc button on the upper right corner to open the specification for the IP.
+Select Bus Interface.
+The lines on the left show the peripheral bus interfaces in the design and how the peripherals interfaces are attached to the buses.
+To understand what the boxes and circles are, refer to the Legend at the bottom of the view.
+A filled shape means that the interface is connected, and a shape outline means that the interface is unconnected.
+Clicking a shape allows the interface to toggle its status between connected and unconnected.
+Select the opb\gpio instance to be a slave on OPB. - 8.
+Right click opb\gpio and select Configure IP....
+Clicking the Datasheet button opens the sepcification for the IP.
 Review the parameters that can be set and signals that are to be input and output based on the application. - Parameters are implemented in the IP using VHDL generics.
 This feature of VHDL is a large advantage for IP that must fit many different applications. - 9.
-Switch back to the Parameters tab in XPS.
-Select the C\GPIO\WIDTH parameter and click Add to add it to the parameters that will be changed on the left side of the dialog box.
-Edit the value in the left side and change it from 32 to 1 such that there is only 1 bit of general purpose I/O. The general purpose I/O will be an output to control an LED on the board.

-10. Select the Ports tab of the dialog box.
-In the box on the right side, scroll down to the opb\gpio instance and select the GPIO\IO signal of the opb\gpio instance.
-Click Add to cause the signal to appear in the signal list on the left side of the page.
+Select the GPIO Data Bus Width parameter and change its value from 32 to 1 such that there is only 1 bit of general purpose I/O. The general purpose I/O will be an output to control an LED on the board.
+Click OK. - 10.
+Select Ports.
+Depending on the filters you have set, this view can be very lengthy.
+Right click the top bar and make sure Flat View is not selected.
+Scroll to find the opb\gpio instance and select the GPIO\IO signal.
+In the Net dropdown box, select Make External.
+This should add the GPIO\IO signal to the list of External Ports. - What do you expect the tool to do with this information?